Unpacking the Cycle: How Trauma Leads to Addiction

 Conclusion

 Understanding the complex relationship between trauma and addiction is crucial for effective treatment and lasting recovery.
-Bridging the Gaps is committed to providing compassionate, trauma-informed care that addresses the root causes of addiction.
+Bridging the Gaps is committed to providing compassionate, trauma-focused care that addresses the root causes of addiction.
 We believe that with the right support and treatment, healing is possible.

 If you or a loved one is struggling with addiction and has a history of trauma, know that you're not alone.
 Our team at Bridging the Gaps is here to support you on your journey to recovery.
 We offer hope, healing, and a path forward to a life free from the cycles of addiction.

 We encourage you to reach out and take the first step towards healing.
-Contact Bridging the Gaps today to learn more about our trauma-informed addiction recovery programs and how we can support you on your path to lasting recovery.
+Contact Bridging the Gaps today to learn more about our trauma-focused addiction recovery programs and how we can support you on your path to lasting recovery.
 Get in touch with our Admissions Director with any questions or to start the process.
 And if you have questions about your insurance coverage, we can verify your insurance for you.

 Sources: